5 best free POS software for small businesses

 Sector

-Major POS systems – such as Epos Now – provide tailored packages for users based on their sector expertise.
-For example, retail SMEs won’t need a table booking system in the same way that hospitality firms do.
+Many POS systems provide tailored packages based on industry.
+For example, retail SMEs won’t need a table booking system in the same way that hospitality businesses do.
+Just keep in mind that sector-specific features will predominantly be found on paid tiers, as free POS software tends to present a more basic, one-size-fits-all approach.

 Sales